Nutty

 Accounting software can be a bit of a lifesaver for sole traders, and well, every business.
 You can manage your finances yourself, with financial reports all put together automatically, by linking with your business account.

 You’ll be able to produce profit and loss statements (how much your business has made), and a balance sheet (the value of the assets (things) in your business).
-Plus, lots more other reports – you can even build your own ones to provide an insight into different areas of your business.
+Plus, lots more other reports – getting technical, you can even build your own ones to provide an insight into different areas of your business.

 Accounting software can even help with ‘payroll’, if you have staff later down the line (paying staff), and will connect to HMRC directly to file all the documents you need.